Synthesizing Proxy Applications for MPI Programs: Evaluation

 \subsection{Specification of Generated Proxy-apps}

 Table \ref{tab:Specification_of_Generated_proxy-apps} shows the specification of generated proxy-apps in our evaluation.
 The trace size column shows the total size of the original trace files generated by each program without compression.
-The size\_C column indicates the total size of the exported context-free grammar, that is, the sum of the size of the symbol table and the computation code blocks, which contains all the information used to generate executable C code.
 The overhead column indicates the impact of tracing instrumentation on the execution of the original program.
 The overhead is calculated by the relative difference between the time costs of executing MPI programs with and without instrumentation.
 It can be found that, for evaluated programs, although we record information about hardware performance counters in addition to intercepting the MPI functions, both of them bring a small overhead to program execution.
 It is to ensure that the tracing does not interfere with the original pattern of the target program a lot.

-To measure the error between the original MPI program and the generated proxy-app, we calculate the relative error between their performance metric values.
-The relative error is the absolute difference between the metric values divided by the original program's metric value.
+To measure the similarity between the original MPI program and the generated proxy-app, we calculate the relative error between their performance metric values.
+The relative error is calculated by the absolute difference between the metric values divided by the original program's metric value.
 We then compute the average relative error across all the metrics and processes to measure the overall error between the two programs.
+As shown in Table \ref{tab:Specification_of_Generated_proxy-apps}, the discrepancy between the proxy generated by Siesta and the original MPI program is minor, with an average error rate of 2.48\% across all tested programs and processes.
+Note that the proxies generated by other methods, such as ScalaBench and Pilgrim, do not reproduce the original application's computation behaviors.
+Therefore, determining an error for them in this context is not feasible.